Cycling accidents involving potholes3 Dec 2019 | Nicola Hall

 If a highway authority has taken such care as is reasonable, to secure that part of the highway where the accident happened then they will have a defence.

 A number of factors have to be considered including the character of the highway including the age of the road, its surface and drainage capabilities as well as the traffic that was expected to use it.

 The standard of maintenance must be appropriate to that highway and the state of repair.
-Finally consideration as to whether the highway authority knew about the defect or pothole or could reasonably been expected to know about it has to be borne in mind.
+Finally, consideration as to whether the highway authority knew about the defect or pothole or could reasonably be expected to know about it has to be borne in mind.